aregsar/aregsarblog/blog/2020/laravel-app-with-redis-in-docker/index.md

 ## Adding Additional cache stores and queue connections

-If we so desire, we can have additional cache and queue redis connection and stores that use different redis connections.
-In order to do that we can define additional redis connections in `config/database.php`.
+If we so desire, we can have additional cache and queue redis store/connections that use different redis connections from `config/database.php`.

+In order to do that we can define additional redis connections in `config/database.php` then configure cache and queue store/connections in `config/cache.php` and `config/queue.php` to use those redis connections.

-For example below we have added the `cache2` and a `queue2` connections that connect to a different redis server.
+For example below we have added the `cache2` and a `queue2` connections in `config/database.php` that connect to a different redis server.

 ```php
   //the redis driver